 With its jazz-infused grooves and Black Lives Matter-inspired lyrics, To Pimp a Butterfly was considered one of the seminal hip-hop records of the last decade.
 It would have been very easy for Lamar to have knocked himself off and recreated that album’s feel and message and raked in the bucks.

 He didn’t.
-By stretching himself creatively, he recorded a masterpiece and has made himself a cultural force.
+By stretching himself creatively, he recorded a masterpiece and made himself a cultural force.

 In business, we love versions and reboots because they play to built-in audiences, bring in reliable cash and reduce risk.
 But putting out version 11.0 of the same app does nothing but lock you into mediocrity.

 Great entrepreneurs make big bets, disrupt, turn their back on what worked, and innovate ferociously.
-At the end of the day, the world bows to true originality.
+The world bows to true originality.